 Audi has announced that the facelifted e-tron will be renamed to Audi Q8 e-tron which will be revealed at 9 November 2022.

-e-tron gt 2020-present
+e-tron gt 2020-now

 The Audi e-tron GT is an battery electric executive car produced by Audi since late 2020 as part of the e-tron battery electric sub-brand.
 The car shares technical components with the related Porsche Taycan.
 40 percent of its parts are identical to those used in the Taycan, and the cars share the same platform.
 Just like the Taycan, it is a 4-door sedan despite the sporty coupé-style silhouette.